Skip to main content

 • Diagnostic historical criteria for malnutrition:

-• Inadequate nutrient intake, based on estimated energy needs (indirect calorimetry or standard equations) versus measured energy consume...
+• Inadequate nutrient intake, based on estimated energy needs versus measured energy consumed

 TREATMENT